The personal information we hold about you or your parent/guardian includes:

 TfL will retain personal information in line with its data retention policies.
 This means that we will not hold information for longer than is necessary for the purposes we obtained it for.

 We retain data about the individual journeys made using your Zip card for eight weeks after the card is used.
 After eight weeks, the journey data in the ticketing system is disassociated from your card (ie pseudonymised).
 This eight-week period is considered reasonable to enable customers to verify or make enquiries concerning their Zip journeys (for example, for refund purposes).

 Some journey information is also stored on the Oyster card itself; this comprises the last eight journeys and related charges, up to three season tickets, (generally the most recent three tickets, including future dated), and the last two incomplete journeys, if any.
 If you don't use your Oyster card very often, the data stored on the card may be older than eight weeks.
 However, no other data is stored on the Oyster card itself (eg name or address).

-The information we collect as part of the application process is kept for up to three years after the expiry date of your photocard (unless you have had your Zip card withdrawn or suspended for breaching the behaviour code).
+The information we collect as part of the application process (including the scanned image of your passport details page) is kept for up to three years after the expiry date of your photocard (unless you have had your Zip card withdrawn or suspended for breaching the behaviour code).

 Details of debit or credit cards used to pay the admin fee when you apply for your Zip card, or to add pay as you go credit or buy season tickets are retained for a maximum of 18 months.

 If you breach the Behaviour Code, you may lose your concessionary travel for a certain period of time.
 If so, TfL will keep a record of this for 18 months from the date your sanction is lifted and you are able to receive concessionary travel again.